lgics/TODO-List/README.md

 ### APK Patcher

- * Work on ROM loading system.
- * Present on XDA Forums with tab API.
+ * Present on XDA Forums with tab API and javadocs.
  * Figure out what kind of more tabs to make.